ibm-cloud-docs/Backup/port-information.md

 Your servers must communicate with the Cloud Backup Portal and all AMP [proxy](#x2267627){:term} servers for Cloud Backup Portal to work correctly, regardless of the [data centers](#x2052913){:term} location.

 {{site.data.keyword.backup_notm}} Portal Registration Service:

 ```
 cloudbackupregister.service.softlayer.com TCP Port 8086.
 ```

-Other AMP proxy servers can be added as needed to handle more {{site.data.keyword.backup_notm}} agents that are registered to the Cloud Backup Portal.

 TCP Port **8086**, **8087** must have access to **10.0.0.0/8**.
 {:important}

 If you need to use more restrictive firewall rules, you might lose access to the Cloud Backup Portal as the infrastructure is expanded.

 ## Minimum Port Requirements

-Currently, at minimum, your servers must allow access to the **10.0.82.0/24** and **10.2.118.0/24** subnets for TCP ports **8086**, **8087**.
+Currently, at minimum, your servers must allow access to the **10.200.86.0/24** and **10.2.118.0/24** subnets for TCP ports **8086**, **8087**.
 Other subnets might be used in the future as needed.

 ## Commercial Portal Servers